Operation 1027: July 2024

 On 2 July, the MNDAA relaunched attacks against the junta's headquarters in Lashio.
 The TNLA joined the offensive the next day, both armies attacking four junta bases surrounding Lashio.
 Pro-junta Telegram channels accused the Shan State Progress Party (SSPP) of joining the offensive.

 As part of Operation 1027, the Mandalay People’s Defence Force captured 14 junta positions from 25 June to 3 July throughout northern Mandalay Region.
 Junta forces blockaded Madaya following clashes in the northern part of Madaya Township.
 Resistance forces also attacked villages in Singu and Mogok Townships, halting traffic on the Mandalay-Mogok road.

 On 4 July, family members of junta soldiers in Lashio were evacuated by helicopter to Naypyidaw, while thousands of civilians fled the fighting.
 On 5 July, the TNLA attacked an SSPP camp near Kyaukme.
 On 6 July, the MNDAA captured Nampawng village south of Lashio, encircling the town.
-After Nampawng's capture, alliance forces began launching attacking into Lashio.
+After Nampawng's capture, alliance forces began launching attacks into Lashio.
 The TNLA again accused the junta of using chemical weapons during clashes.

 On 5 July, SSA-N fighters attacked TNLA forces in Noung Pain village, Kyaukme Township.
 The latter faction suffered six casualties, including three officers.
 Three TNLA fighters escorting captured Myanmar Army troops were also ambushed, resulting in the death of a Tatmadaw POW and a TNLA captain.
 The TNLA alleges that the SSPP aided in the escape of Tatmadaw soldiers from Kyaukme and Hsipaw townships in exchange for transferring control of their bases.
 The TNLA also states that SSA-N also seized weapons from a local PDF in Kyaukme Township.
 The TNLA attacked an SSPP camp near Kyaukme on the same day.

 On 6 July, the MNDAA captured Nampawng village south of Lashio, encircling the town, and began launching attacks into Lashio.
 MNDAA forces also clashed with junta forces in Mongyai Township.
 On the same day, it was reported that the SSPP requested help from the UWSA in "restraining" the TNLA, with the TNLA also seeking mediation via the UWSA-led FPNCC.
 On 8 July, the TNLA accused the SSPP of launching attacks on its soldiers and aiding junta troops in withdrawing from bases, condemning the Shan group for "disrupting" the alliance offensive.